Coping With an Arthritis Flare

 Many doctors will suggest a plan of action at the first signs of a flare so it doesn't get out of control quickly.
 Be aware that changing your medication may not control the symptoms of flare right away, so here are some self-help techniques you can also use.

 Along with following your doctor’s recommendations, there are many self-care steps you can incorporate into your plan.

 - Balance periods of activity with periods of rest.
-Although more rest can help during an arthritis flare, you probably do not need to abandon your regular activities or exercise program.
-But you may need to modify your usual program when you experience a flare.
-Spending long periods in bed is counterproductive.
-Instead, try to intersperse periods of rest with some light activity.
-Finally, to keep joints from becoming stiff, move them through the fullest range of motion possible.
+Although more rest can help during an arthritis flare, you probably don't need to abandon your regular activities or exercise program.
+But you may need to modify your usual program.
+Even though you may feel like spending long periods in bed, it may not be best.
+Instead, combine periods of rest with some light activity.
+Try to keep joints from becoming stiff by moving them through the fullest range of motion possible.
 You can do something as simple as slowly raising and lowering your legs while seated comfortably.
 Just make sure to pace yourself and don't overdo it.
 If this action is causing you more pain, stop immediately.

 - Have a plan to deal with your obligations.
-Have a contingency plan both for work and family obligations.
-At work, try to arrange for days off, change your daily work schedule, work fewer hours per week or bring work home.
-Discuss your plan with supervisors and co-workers ahead of time, and assure them of your commitment.
-At home, plan to hand out a few chores among family members, and make sure everyone knows what they are expected to do to keep things running smoothly.
+Have a contingency plan for work and family obligations.
+At work, try to arrange for days off, change your daily work schedule, work fewer hours per week or work from home.
+Make a plan with supervisors and co-workers ahead of time so you can transition smoothly when a flare occurs.
+At home, let family members know which responsibilities will be shifted to them in order to keep things running smoothly.